crate/tsperf/README.md

 # Data Generator

-The Data Generator has it is own in-depth [documentation](DATA_GENERATOR.md).
+The Data Generator has its own in-depth [documentation](DATA_GENERATOR.md).
-For the purpose of capacity testing it simulates the generation of timeseries data, without the need to setup a ingest chain (which in our case would be a Azure IoTHub, RabbitMQ, eg.)
+For the purpose of capacity testing it simulates the generation of timeseries data, without the need to set up an ingestion chain (which could be Azure IoTHub, RabbitMQ, etc.)

 ## Maximizing Performance